emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Peace of mind.
 We use caching via major global CDNs.
 A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver your content more efficiently to your users
 * Fast and reliable performance.
 Google Page Speed Insight Compliant/Optimized
 * Very light weight script which do not effect your site's loading speed
-* Create revenue and keep it all - Begin creating money from your sharing button (signup recuired - <a href="http://www.e-mailit.com/widget/register">Monetize your Website</a>).
+* Create revenue and keep it all - Begin creating money from your sharing button.
 Our platform provides easy access for Advertisers, Publishers and Users to reach their goals

 E-MAILiT share button has been downloaded over 200,000 times by WordPress publishers from all over the world and has quickly grown from a nights and weekends side project to a hypergrowth established bootstrapped startup, with over 700 million widget loadings To-Date.
 Join us!